substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The PR adds a new pallet that showcases all `#[pallet::xxx]` macros and their usage.
-It is related to issue #13951 and was used to create issue #14053.
-It is accompanied by another PR that aims to improve documentation for these macros.

 ---